The chromatic index of finite projective spaces: Property E of

 Meszka \cite[Lemma 2]{m13} pointed out that $\pg(3,2)$ has a special property, which can be used to determine the exact value of $\chi'(\pg(n,2))$ for any $n>3$.
 In this section, we generalize this property to $\pg(3,q)$ for any prime power $q$.
-We introduce the following definition.
+This property plays a significant role in the determination of $\chi'(\pg(n,q))$ for any integer $n\geq 5$ in Theorem \ref{thm:idea}.